HEAVY RAIN FOR THE WEST OF THE SOUTH ISLAND AND ALSO SPILLOVER FOR THE HEADWATERS OF THE CANTERBURY LAKES AND RIVERS

 Rain, with heavy falls especially in Westland, possibly thundery tomorrow.

 Cloudy with the odd shower.

-Northwest 20 knots.
-Sea moderate.
-Southwest swell 3 metres.
-Fair visibility in showers.
+Northwest rising to 20 knots Monday afternoon.
+Sea becoming moderate.
+Easterly swell 1 metre developing.
+Fair visibility in a few showers.

 Manukau and Waitemata Harbours, Hauraki Gulf and Bream Head to Cape Colville.

 Northwesterlies predominate over the region as a ridge slowly moves off to the east today.
 Northwesterlies strenghthen ahead of a front that moves up the North Island on Tuesday and across the area early Wednesday.

 Wind warning Nil

 For Manukau and Waitemata Harbours: Sunday: Northwest 10 knots, dying out this evening.
 Sea slight but choppy when wind opposes tide.
 Cloudy periods with fair visibility in the odd shower.
 Monday: Northwest 15 knots developing in the morning, easing to northerly 10 knots overnight.
 Sea slight but choppy when wind opposed tide.
 Cloudy at times with fair visibility in a few showers.
 For Hauraki Gulf and Bream Head to Cape Colville: Sunday: Northwest 15 knots, easing to 10 knots for a time in the afternoon.
 Sea slight but choppy when wind opposes tide.
 Cloudy periods with fair visibility in the odd shower, clearing by evening.
 Monday: Northwest 15 knots rising to 20 knots during the afternoon.
 Sea becoming moderate during the afternoon.
 Cloudy at times with fair visibility in a few showers.